aws-samples/aws-service-catalog-tools-workshop/workshop/content/every-day-use/100-creating-a-product/100-define-the-product.md

 {{< figure src="/how-tos/creating-and-provisioning-a-product/CommitChanges.png" >}}

-We have just told the framework there is a product named aws-config-enable-config.
+We have just told the framework there is a product named `aws-config-enable-config`.
 This product has no versions and so it will not appear in AWS Service Catalog yet.

 ### Create the version